Choosing a web developer can be a daunting task.

 2.)
 Compatibility – Check out some of the work that this individual has completed in the past.
 Keeping in mind that the developer is not necessarily responsible for the graphic design, everything should at least be functional and viewable on any sized device without just shrinking so small that nothing is legible.
 Try to gauge their work ethic.
 Are there many incomplete projects?
 Do they mention the ability to keep projected deadlines?
 Will they be around two or three years from now?
 Are they willing to commit to maintaining the build for you after publication?

 3.)
-Availability – Many developers are hired for multiple projects at a time and work on them in tandem.
+Availability – When choosing a web developer, keep in mind that many developers are hired for multiple projects at a time and work on them in tandem.
 Get at least an estimated date of completion… ideally as part of a greater outline of the phases involved so that you can follow along to ensure that everything is progressing as you require.

 4.)
 Clarity – Your web developer should provide you with a proposal that clearly outlines the project details including tasks involved, phases, cost, estimated date of completion, options for additional requirements that might come up, any payment plan arrangements, and all of their pertinent contact information should you have any further questions or concerns.